parchlinux/bsa/README.md

 # BSA
-BSA(Bash Static Analyser) is a static analysis tool that identifies potential security vulnerabilities in bash scripts.
+BSA(Bash Static Analyser) is a cross-platform static analysis tool that identifies potential security vulnerabilities in bash scripts.

-## Todo
-- [ ] Select development language
-- [ ] Setup lexer and parser
-- [ ] fork bomb test
-...

 ## License
 This project is licensed under **"GPL V3"** license, read [the license](LICENSE) for more information.